New moduli components of rank 2 bundles on projective space: Components of

-Hartshorne proved in \cite[Theorem 9.9]{Hartreflexive} that the family of stable rank 2 bundles $E$ with $c_1(E)=0$ and $c_2(E)=5$ whose spectrum is $(-2,-1,0,1,2)$ form an irreducible, nonsigular family of dimension 40.
-Such bundles are precisely those given as cohomologies of monads of the form (\ref{invariant11}), cf. \cite[Table 5.3, page 804]{hartshorne1991}, which is a particular case of a class of monads studied by Ein in \cite{Ein}.
-From these references, we conclude that the closure of the family of vector bundle arising as cohomology of monads of the form (\ref{invariant11}) is an oversized irreducible component of $\mathcal{B}(5)$ of dimension 40.
+The bundles from $\calk$ are precisely those given as cohomologies of monads of the form (\ref{invariant111}), cf. \cite[Table 5.3, case 5.(4)]{hartshorne1991}, which is a particular case of a class of monads studied by Ein in \cite{Ein}.
+It is shown in \cite{Ein} that the closure $\overline{\calk}$ of $\calk$ in $\calb(5)$ is an irreducible component of $\mathcal{B}(5)$ of dimension 40.

-We proved above that the bundles arising as cohomology of monads of the form (\ref{invariant12}) form a third irreducible component of dimension 37, while those bundles arising as cohomology of monads of the form (\ref{invariant13}), denoted by $\mathcal{H}$, form an irreducible family of dimension 36.
-It follows that latter must lie either in $\overline{\mathcal{G}(2,1)}$ or in $\overline{\cale}$, the closures $\mathcal{G}(2,1)$ and $\cale$, respectively, within $\calb(5)$.
+We proved in Main Theorem \ref{MT1}, case $a=2$, that the bundles arising as cohomology of monads of the form (\ref{invariant121}) form a dense subset $\calg(2,1)$ of a rational irreducible component of dimension 37.
+Consider the set $\calh$ of bundles arising as cohomology of monads of the form (\ref{invariant131}).
+Since the bundles from $\calg(2,1)\cup\calh $ have the spectrum $(-1,0,0,0,1)$ by \cite[Table 5.3, case 5.(2)]{hartshorne1991}, by we have (cf. \eqref{h1=0,1})